bj00rn/ha-saleryd-ftx/README.md

 * Confirm websocket port by connecting to the UI using a browser and take note of websocket port using debug console in browser.
 * The system HRV can only handle a few connected clients.
 Shut down any additional clients/browsers and try again.

-### I can't modify maintenance settings
+### I can't modify installer settings
-* Ensure maintenance settings are enabled in integration configuration
+* Ensure installer settings are enabled in integration configuration
-* Ensure maintenace password is correct
+* Ensure installer password is correct

 ### Contributing